-Repeated course(s) are indicated on the transcript by adding the suffix "-R" (i.e. A-R; B-R etc.)
+Repeated course(s) are indicated on the transcript by adding the suffix "-R" (i.e. A-R; B-R etc.) A student failing a course for the 2nd time will be placed on Academic Probation.

 SATISFACTORY PROGRESS

 In order to move forward academically to succeeding semesters, a student must achieve at least a minimum passing grade of "D" in each course AND a minimum grade point average of 2.00 together with satisfactory attendance.